Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Introduction

-Devices such as Dynap-SE2 offer a high degree of realism and configurability, but have been historically difficult to configure, for several reasons.
-Dynap-SE2 and other similar devices individually instantiate arrays of synapses and neurons in analog circuits.
-Sub-threshold operation of the these emulation circuits exposes them to variability of the individual device components, due to variations introduced in the fabrication process.
-This variability, known as ``mismatch'', causes the behaviour of ostensibly identical neurons and synapses to differ across a chip, and between chips~\cite{buechel21, Zendrikov2022}.
-Mixed-signal devices such as Dynap-SE2 do not usually permit individual control over each parameter on the chip, instead grouping parameters such as time-constants, thresholds, and even weight values across a number of neurons and synapses.
-This grouping reduces the parameter space of the device, but makes it difficult to calibrate in the face of mismatch.
+DYNAP-SE2 and other similar devices individually instantiate arrays of synapses and neurons in analog circuits.
+Analog nature of these emulation circuits exposes them to variability of the individual device components, due to variations introduced in the fabrication process.
+This variability, known as "mismatch", introduces a unique diversity in the behavior of ostensibly identical neurons and synapses across and between chips, enhancing adaptability~\cite{buechel21, Zendrikov2022}.
+Mixed-signal devices such as DYNAP-SE2 do not usually permit individual control over each parameter on the chip, instead grouping parameters such as time-constants, thresholds, and even weight values across a number of neurons and synapses.
+This grouping reduces the parameter space of the device.
+While it inherently presents a challenge in calibration, the additional factor of mismatch further intensifies this challenge, simultaneously opening avenues for advanced calibration techniques and innovation.
 In addition, grouping parameters means that the parameter configuration space of an SNN deployed to the chip is itself heavily constrained.

-As a result, training and deploying applications to these devices usually requires many months of manual effort by experienced researchers.
+Training and deploying applications to these devices involves a thorough and detailed process, requiring several months of dedicated effort from skilled researchers.
+To address this challenge, our work introduces an efficient and effective methodology that provides the potential for commercial application development for DYNAP-SE2.
+Extending Rockpool, an open-source deep-learning library for SNNs~\cite{muir19}, our toolchain performs offline gradient-based hardware-aware optimization of SNNs, which can be robustly deployed at scale to mixed-signal devices, while preserving behavior.
+This Rockpool tutorial, available at \href{https://rockpool.ai/devices/DynapSE/jax-training.html}{https://rockpool.ai/devices/DynapSE/jax-training.html} offers an in-depth Jupyter Notebook on how to train a spiking network for use with the DYNAP-SE2 processor.
+It reproduces the experiment introduced in this paper, and comprehensively covers creating synthetic datasets, constructing and fine-tuning a spiking neural network with Rockpool and Jax, and evaluating the network's performance.
+Additionally, it addresses gradient-based optimization techniques and the complexities of device mismatch in mixed-signal chips.